Entangled Photon-pair Generation in Nonlinear Thin-films: Green's Function of a Dielectric Slab

 This distinction becomes important when we want to construct the GF of our system and it was not considered in Ref. \cite{lau2007}.

 For completeness,the same analysis is applied to the GF in Eq. (\ref{eq:gf-}) for waves generated in medium 2 and transmitting to medium 3.
 Here,

-where similarly, as depicted in Fig. \ref{fig:slab}(c), $T^{(p+)}_{23}$ describes an upward $p$-wave generated in medium 2 that transmits to medium 3 after multiple reflections and $T^{(p-)}_{23}$ a downward $p$-wave generated in medium 2 that also transmits to medium 3 after multiple reflections.
+where similarly, $T^{(p+)}_{23}$ describes an upward $p$-wave generated in medium 2 that transmits to medium 3 after multiple reflections and $T^{(p-)}_{23}$ a downward $p$-wave generated in medium 2 that also transmits to medium 3 after multiple reflections.